-If your favorite shoes just don't feel as comfortable anymore, these insoles from Currex can replace the existing liners in your shoe or you can order a half-size up if you are adding an additional layer, according to the brand.
+If your favorite shoes just don't feel as comfortable anymore, these insoles from Currex can replace the existing liners in your shoe or you can order a half size up if you are adding an additional layer, according to the brand.

-Superfeet's Carbon insoles are made with a carbon fiber-reinforced stabilizer and an ultralight foam layer.
+Superfeet's insoles are made with a carbon fiber-reinforced stabilizer and an ultralight foam layer.
 They provide support along the bones in your feet to help reduce pain and stress and relieve common problems.
 Since they are lightweight, they can easily slip into your favorite shoe or sneaker to upgrade the footbed.

 While full-size inserts are typically recommended by experts, these cushions have still racked up rave reviews.
-Though, they are hard to transition between shoes, so stocking up on a few packs can save your feet no matter what pair of sandals you wear.
+Keep in mind, however, that these are hard to transition between shoes, so stocking up on a few packs can save your feet no matter what pair of sandals you wear.

 - Jacqueline M. Sutera, DPM, is a board-certified podiatrist at City Podiatry in New York City specializing in women’s foot care.
 She previously spoke to Shop TODAY on whether Hokas are good for your feet.

 - Dr. Bonnie Chien is an orthopedic surgeon at New York-Presbyterian/Columbia University Irving Medical Center specializing in foot and ankle conditions.
 She previously spoke to Shop TODAY on how to shop for high-quality shoes if you're a nurse.